TUD-STKS/Microprosody/README.md

 ## What is this code for?
 The code in this repository can be used to synthesize speech using the state-of-the-art articulatory speech synthesizer VocalTractLab<sup id="a1">[1](#f1)</sup> (VTL).
-Thereby, a given pitch contour can automatically be modified to include microprosodic deflections based on a microprosody model developed by Birkholz and Zhang<sup id="a2">[2](#f2)</sup>.
+The pitch contour of the synthesized utterance can be automatically modified to include microprosodic deflections based on a microprosody model developed by Birkholz and Zhang<sup id="a2">[2](#f2)</sup>.

 ![Screenshot Target Optimizer 2.0](Examples/F0_02-Bewirken-final.png)

 If the code in this repository is run without modification, it will reproduce the audio files that were used as stimuli in the listening experiment that is described in the paper "Modelling microprosodic effects leads to an audible improvement in articulatory synthesis" by Krug et al.

-Thereby, the extent of pitch manipulation can be visualized, see the example above.
+The extent of pitch manipulation can be visualized, see the example above.

 ## Requirements